Festive Pharaohs Adventure - 6 days

 Steigenberger Nile Palace, Luxor

-The Steigenburger Nile Palace is a grand hotel and stylishly furnished.
-The hotel has a health club with massage rooms, sauna, steam room and fitness room and there is a tennis court on the roof.
-The hotel is situated on the banks of the Nile, with the train station is 1.5 kilometres away and the airport 10 kilometres away.
+The Steigenburger Nile Palace is a grand hotel and stylishly furnished, with many rooms overlooking the Nile River.
+The hotel has a health club with massage rooms, sauna, steam room and fitness room, and a tennis court on the roof, not to mention a riverside pool.
+Its four restaurants offer a choice between Nubian, Lebanese, Italian, and Thai cuisine.